 It may be that everyone else in the road is a band C but your property sits in a band D. But is that right?
 Is your home bigger?
 Have you had an extension and the rest of the road hasn’t?
 If not, there may be a chance to get a reduction.

 If you are totally sure that your property should be lower then you need to put the request in formally and ask them to check the banding.

-This is free to do, and quite easy.
+This is free to do and quite easy.
 There are companies who offer to do this for you but they take a cut of the amount that could be refunded to you.
-Be careful for scammers.
+Be careful with scammers.

 Don’t struggle alone